 As mentioned earlier, grasping why a clean and accurate extraction is important is premised on understanding just what is being extracted.
 Read on here for our piece on whole plant CBD, and our supporting articles on terpenes and flavonoids.

 If you've got any further questions about CBD extraction techniques, or some information you’d like to share with us, our experienced team are always on hand to field any questions.
-Reach out to us on our contact page contact page.
-Alternatively, go check out the Vitality CBD shop now!
+You can reach our friendly team via our contact page, or alternative you can go check out our full CBD range here!